Robertgreenwood27/bookapp/content/chapter3.md

 "I'm sorry, is everything okay?
 Do you need assistance?"
 Alex's voice, patient despite the late hour and the strange silence.
 Arris blinked, coming back to himself.
 He looked down at his hands, no longer threaded with dark veins, just... hands.
 Human hands.
 "Uh... sorry," he mumbled, his voice hoarse and unfamiliar to his own ears.
 Without another word, he ended the call, letting the phone slip from his fingers onto the carpet.
 In the soft glow of the newly restored lights, Arris turned to face the spare room.
 His pets, no longer huddled in fear, began to stir in their enclosures.
-Spinnerette cautiously emerged from her hide, while Noodle uncoiled herself, tongue flicking curiously.
+Nyx cautiously emerged from her hide, while Ouroboros uncoiled herself, tongue flicking curiously.
 Arris let out a long, shuddering breath.
 The weight of everything he'd done, everything he'd almost become, pressed down on him.
 But beneath it all was a glimmer of hope, a chance for redemption.
 With slow, deliberate movements, Arris checked on each of his pets, ensuring their habitats were in order and their needs met.
 The familiar routine grounded him, anchoring him to the person he used to be - the person he could be again.
 As the first light of dawn began to creep through the windows, Arris finally allowed himself to rest.
 He set his alarm, the action so normal it almost felt surreal, and collapsed into bed.